1. What is Interlibrary Loan?

 ILL service is available to New Mexico residents with full accounts in good standing.

-The borrower must have an ABQ-BERNCO Library card.
+The borrower must have library card from the Public Library.
 The card must be current, the account must be in good standing, and the request must be placed by the cardholder.
 If your library account has any of the following problems, your request will be not be processed until all problems are resolved:

 3. How do I request material through Interlibrary Loan?

-Submit a signed Interlibrary Loan application form in person at any library in the Albuquerque/Bernalillo County Library System.
+Submit a signed Interlibrary Loan application form in person at any branch of the the Public Library Albuquerque/Bernalillo County.

 4. Are there additional costs?